Alex DeBrincat: Ottawa Senators (2022–2023)

 Following their poor finish in the 2021–22 NHL season, the Blackhawks decided to tear down their roster and begin a rebuild in advance of the 2022 NHL entry draft.
 On July 7, 2022, the Blackhawks traded DeBrincat to the Ottawa Senators in exchange for the seventh and 39th overall picks in the 2022 draft, as well as a third-round pick in the 2024 NHL entry draft.
 He appeared in all 82 games for Ottawa, where he recorded 66 points (27 goals, 39 assists).
 DeBrincat became a restricted free agent after the 2022–23 season, but was uninterested in signing an extension with the Senators.

 Detroit Red Wings (2023–present)

-On July 9, 2023, DeBrincat was traded to the Detroit Red Wings in exchange for Dominik Kubalík, prospect Donovan Sebrango, a conditional 2024 first-round draft pick and Detroit's 2024 fourth-round selection; the Red Wings then signed DeBrincat to a four-year contract extension with an average annual value of $7.875 million.
+On July 9, 2023, DeBrincat was traded to the Red Wings in exchange for Dominik Kubalík, prospect Donovan Sebrango, a conditional 2024 first-round draft pick and Detroit's 2024 fourth-round selection; the Red Wings then signed DeBrincat to a four-year contract extension with an average annual value of $7.875 million.
 DeBrincat, a Michigan-native, expressed enthusiasm in playing for Detroit, commenting "Growing up here and rooting for the Red Wings when I was younger, it's definitely a dream come true."

+On April 9, 2026, he scored his 40th goal of the season.
+He became the Red Wings' first 40-goal scorer since Marian Hossa during the 2008–09 season.